ali-hosain/toroid-studio/USER_GUIDE.md

   the standard library including `ssl`/HTTPS, `sqlite3` and `hashlib`.
 - **Node.js** (v18) is real but **optional and off by default**, and only in builds that include it: `node app.js`.
 Enable it in **Settings → Runtimes**.
+  **The Google Play version does not include Node.js**, so JavaScript can't be run there yet; it is planned for a future update.

 ### Running a file